XerProjects/Xer.Delegator/README.md

     // This is resolved by the MessageDelegator. services.AddSingleton<IMessageHandlerResolver>((serviceProvider) =>
     {
-        // Register command handlers to the message handler registration.
-        // Commands can only have one handler so use SingleMessageHandlerRegistration.
         SingleMessageHandlerRegistration commandHandlerRegistration = RegisterCommandHandlers(serviceProvider);

-        // Register event handlers to the message handler registration.
-        // Events can have multiple handlers so use MultiMessageHandlerRegistration.
         MultiMessageHandlerRegistration eventHandlerRegistration = RegisterEventHandlers(serviceProvider);

-        // Combine command handlers and event handlers. return new CompositeMessageHandlerResolver(new IMessageHandlerResolver[]
+        // Combine command handlers and event handlers into a single message handler resolver. return new CompositeMessageHandlerResolver(new IMessageHandlerResolver[]
         {
             commandHandlerRegistration.BuildMessageHandlerResolver(),
             eventHandlerRegistration.BuildMessageHandlerResolver()
         });
     });

-    // Message delegator.
-    services.AddSingleton<IMessageDelegator, MessageDelegator>();
+    // Register message delegator to the container. services.AddSingleton<IMessageDelegator, MessageDelegator>();
     ...
 }